TrudAX/denistrunin-blog/src/posts/runbasebuilder-util/index.md

 ### -Parameters..

-You can specify several parameters that will be displayed in the user dialog.
-One line per parameter.
+You can specify several parameters that will be displayed in the user dialog, one line per parameter.
 To describe the parameter the following information should be provided(values are separated by a | delimiter):

 - **EDT** - Extended data type name for the dialog field.
 For mandatory fields add * at the end
 - **Variable name** - class variable for this EDT.
 Can be empty, in this case, it will be generated from the EDT name
-- **Label** - you can override EDT label for the field on the dialog form, can be empty, in this case, EDT label will be used
+- **Label** - you can override EDT label for the field on the dialog form.
+If the Label is empty, EDT label will be used
-- **Help text**- you can override EDT help text for the field on the dialog form, can be empty, in this case, EDT help text will be used
+- **Help text**- you can override EDT help text for the field on the dialog form.
+If it is empty, EDT help text will be used

 The following code is generated for each parameter: